Pierre-Simon Laplace: Optics

+Influence of gravity on light

-Laplace also came close to propounding the concept of the black hole.
-He suggested that there could be massive stars whose gravity is so great that not even light could escape from their surface (see escape velocity).
+Using corpuscular theory, Laplace also came close to propounding the concept of the black hole.
+He suggested that gravity could influence light and that there could be massive stars whose gravity is so great that not even light could escape from their surface (see escape velocity).
 However, this insight was so far ahead of its time that it played no role in the history of scientific development.

 Arcueil

 In 1806, Laplace bought a house in Arcueil, then a village and not yet absorbed into the Paris conurbation.
 The chemist Claude Louis Berthollet was a neighbour – their gardens were not separated – and the pair formed the nucleus of an informal scientific circle, latterly known as the Society of Arcueil.
 Because of their closeness to Napoleon, Laplace and Berthollet effectively controlled advancement in the scientific establishment and admission to the more prestigious offices.
 The Society built up a complex pyramid of patronage.
 In 1806, Laplace was also elected a foreign member of the Royal Swedish Academy of Sciences.